BetterThanTomorrow/calva/docs/site/linting.md

 ```

 ### Exclude entire folders from the linter
-The linter is ran through the clojure-lsp, by default clojure-lsp runs on the entire classpath of the project.
-There are casses where you may not want that.
+The linter is run by clojure-lsp.
+By default clojure-lsp runs on the entire classpath of the project.
+There are cases where you may not want that.
 For example when using clojurescript it is very likely that you will have a `target/` folder in your classpath which you want to exclude from linting.

-The custom configuration must be placed at the root of your project under `.lsp/config.edn`.
+There are multiple ways to configure clojure-lsp, The custom configuration must be placed at the root of your project under `.lsp/config.edn`.
 The `.lsp` folder may already exist if you started calva before, it is safe to create it manually if it doesn't.

 ```clj
 {:use-source-paths-from-classpath false